Core App Dashboard: How to build a single source of truth system dashboard for your business

 Here are the key components that should be included in the project submissions section of your dashboard:

-• Project Name: Make sure it's clearly displayed along with any relevant info like the project owner and deadline.
+• Project Name: Make sure it's clearly displayed, as well as any relevant information, such as the project owner and deadline.

-• Project Status: This could include whether the project is in progress, has been completed, or is on hold.
+• Project Status: This could include whether the project is in progress, completed, or on hold.

-• Assigned Team Members: List the people assigned to each project, along with their roles and responsibilities.
+• Assigned Team Members: List the people assigned to each project and their roles and responsibilities.

-• Project Description: A brief description of the project needs to be included, outlining the goals of the project.
+• Project Description: A brief description of the project outlining its goals needs to be included.

 • Project Timeline: Establish it for each project, outlining key milestones and deadlines.